Baxendale History, Family Crest & Coats of Arms

 Early History of the Baxendale family

-Another 289 words (21 lines of text) covering the year 1332 is included under the topic Early Baxendale History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baxendale research.
+Another 62 words (4 lines of text) covering the year 1332 is included under the topic Early Baxendale History in all our PDF Extended History products and printed products wherever possible.

 Baxendale Spelling Variations